ctreffe/alfred/README.md

 * Online experiments written in alfred3 support all types of mobile devices through a responsive interface, making them suitable for a wide range of applications and settings (e.g., laboratory experiments where users are invited to bring their own devices, or surveying passers-py with tablets in public spaces)
-* Alfred3 is optimized for the collection of personal data in full compliance with both the GDPR and official guidelines on data management in psychological science ([English version](https://www.dgps.de/fileadmin/documents/Empfehlungen/Data_Management_eng.pdf)
+* Alfred3 is optimized for the collection of personal data in full compliance with both the GDPR and official German guidelines on data management in psychological science ([English version](https://www.dgps.de/fileadmin/documents/Empfehlungen/Data_Management_eng.pdf)
   | [German